FOUNDATION OBRAS

 Some more news about OBRAS

 In 2021 Foundation OBRAS made a kind of a new start.
 It got two new board members, it updated its statutes and the House Governance Rules, and adopted the newest regulations and codes on Governance Culture, on Fair Practice and on Diversity & Inclusion.
+See this page for more info.

 Translate